Where is the Kaharoa Conservation Area?

 Ongoing pest control has not only helped the kōkako at Kaharoa.
 Vegetation has also noticeably improved, particularly ground cover and low level shrubs.
 There is also a marked reduction in tree mortality due to possum browse.

-The Kaharoa Conservation Area is comprised of three distinct blocks: Kaharoa Forest, Onaia West and Onaia East.
-The total area under management is 705ha.
+The Kaharoa Conservation Area is comprised of four distinct blocks: Kaharoa Forest, Kapukapu Road Reserve, Onaia West and Onaia East.
+The total area under management is 930ha.